 International transfers of personal data to countries with an adequate level of protection require prior notification to the APD.
 An adequate level of protection is understood as a level of protection equal to the Angolan Data Protection Law.
 APD decides which countries ensure an adequate level of protection by issuing an opinion to this respect.

-International transfers of personal data to countries which do not ensure an adequate level of protection are subject to prior authorization from the APD which will only be granted in case specific requirements are fulfilled.
-In case of transfers between the companies of the same group, the requirement of an adequate level of protection may be reached through the adoption of harmonized and mandatory internal rules on data protection and privacy.
+International transfers of personal data to countries that do not ensure an adequate level of protection are subject to prior authorization from the APD, which will only be granted if specific requirements are met.
+For transfers between companies in the same group, the requirement of an adequate level of protection may be reached through the adoption of harmonized and mandatory internal rules on data protection and privacy.

-The data controller must implement appropriate technical and organizational measures and to adopt adequate security levels in order to protect personal data against accidental or unlawful total or partial destruction, accidental loss, total or partial alteration, unauthorized disclosure or access (in particular where the processing involves the transmission of data over a network) and against all other unlawful forms of processing.
+Data controllers must implement appropriate technical and organizational measures and adopt adequate security levels to protect personal data from accidental or unlawful total or partial destruction, accidental loss, total or partial alteration, unauthorized disclosure or access (in particular where the processing involves the transmission of data over a network) and against all other unlawful forms of processing.

-Having regard to the state of the art and the cost of their implementation, such measures shall ensure a level of security appropriate to the risks represented by the processing and the nature of the data to be protected.
+Such measures shall ensure a level of security appropriate to the risks represented by the processing and the nature of the data to be protected, relative to the entities facilities and implementation costs.
 Specific security measures shall be adopted regarding certain type of personal data and purposes (notably, sensitive data, call recording and video surveillance).

-There is no mandatory breach notification under the Data Protection Law.
+There is no mandatory breach notification requirement under the Data Protection Law.

 Companies offering electronic communications services accessible to the public shall also keep an accurate register of data breaches, indicating the concrete facts and consequences of each breach and the measures put in place to repair or prevent the breach.

 As mentioned above, the competent authority for the enforcement of Data Protection Law is the APD.
-However, considering that the APD is not yet created, the level of enforcement is not significant at this stage.
+However, considering that the APD was recently created, the level of enforcement is not significant at this stage.

-INACOM regulates, inspects and verifies compliance with the Electronic Communications and Information Society Services Law, and applies the penalties related to violations of it.
-Although, unlike the APD, the INACOM exists, the level of enforcement is still not significant yet.
+INACOM regulates and monitors compliance with the Electronic Communications and Information Society Services Law, and issues penalties for its violation.
+Presently, INACOM’s level of enforcement is not yet significant.

-Sending of electronic communications for the purposes of advertising is generally subject to the prior express consent of its recipient ('opt-in') and to prior notification to APD.
+The dissemination of electronic communications for advertising purposes is generally subject to the prior express consent of its recipient (opt-in) and to prior notification to APD.

-The processing of personal data for this purposes may be conducted without data subject consent in specific circumstances, notably:
+Entities may process personal data for electronic marketing purposes without data subject consent in specific circumstances, notably:

-- when the advertising is addressed to the data subject as representative, employee of a corporate person and
+- When advertising is addressed to the data subject as representative employee of a corporate person, and

-- when the advertising communications are sent to an individual with whom the supplier of a product or a service has already concluded transactions provided the opportunity to refuse was expressly provided to the customer at the time of the transaction and this does not involve an additional cost.
-In this case, the data subject has the right to oppose to his personal data processing for advertising/direct marketing purposes.
+- When advertising communications are sent to an individual with whom the product or service supplier has already concluded a transaction, provided an opportunity to refuse consent was expressly provided to the customer at the time of the transaction at no additional cost.

-The Electronic Communications and Information Society Services Law establishes the right for all Citizens to enjoy protection against abuse or violations of their rights through the Internet or by other electronics means, such as:
+The Electronic Communications and Information Society Services Law establishes the right of all Citizens to enjoy protection against abuse or violations of their rights through the Internet or other electronics means, such as:

-- the right to protection and safeguarding to their consumer rights and as users of networks or electronic communications services.
+- The right to the protection and safeguarding of their consumer rights and as users of networks or electronic communications services

-In view of the above it is in general not allowed to store any kind of personal data without prior consent of the user.
-This does not prevent technical storage or access for the sole purpose of carrying out the transmission of a communication over an e-communication network or if strictly necessary in order for the provider of an information society service to provide a service expressly requested by the subscriber/user.
+In view of the above, entities are generally prohibited from storing any kind of personal data without prior consent of the user.
+This does not prevent technical storage or access for the sole purpose of carrying out the transmission of a communication over an e-communication network or if strictly necessary in order for the provider of an information society service to provide a service expressly requested by the subscriber or user.

 The processing of traffic data is allowed when required for billing and payment purposes, but processing is only permitted until the end of the period during which the bill may lawfully be challenged or payment pursued.
 Traffic data must be eliminated or made anonymous when no longer needed for the transmission of the communication.

-The storing of specific information and the access to such information is only allowed on the condition that the subscriber/user has provided his or her prior consent.
+The storage of specific information and access to that information is only allowed on the condition that the subscriber or user has provided his or her prior consent.
 The consent must be based on accurate, clear and comprehensive information, namely about the type of data processed, the purposes and duration of the processing and the availability of data to third parties in order to provide value added services.

-Electronic communication operators may also store traffic data only to the extent required and the time necessary to market electronic communications services or provide value added services.
+Electronic communications operators may store traffic data only to the extent required and for the time necessary to market electronic communications services or provide value added services.
 Prior express consent is required and such consent may be withdrawn at any time.

 Processing should be limited to those employees in charge of:

-- prosecution of criminal offences on Information and Communication Technologies (ICT).
+- Prosecution of criminal offenses on Information and Communication Technologies (ICT)

-The processing of Location Data is only allowed if the data is made anonymous or to the extent and for the duration necessary for the provision of value added services, provided prior express consent is obtained.
-In this case prior complete and accurate information must be provided on the type of data being processed, as well as the purposes and duration of the processing and the possibility of disclosure to third parties for the provision of value added services.
+Location Data processing is only allowed if the data is made anonymous or to the extent and for the duration necessary for the provision of value added services, provided prior express consent is obtained.
+In this case, prior complete and accurate information must be provided on the type of data being processed, as well as the purposes and duration of processing and any possibility of disclosure to third parties for the provision of value added services.

-Electronic communication operators must ensure the possibility to withdraw consent at any time, or temporarily refuse the processing of such data for each connection to the network or for each transmission of a communication.
-This shall be provided by using simple means, which are free of charge to the user.
-The processing should be limited to those employees in charge of electronic communications services accessible to the public.
+Electronic communication operators must ensure that data subjects have the opportunity to withdraw consent, or temporarily refuse the processing of such data for each connection to the network or for each transmission of a communication, at any time.
+The withdrawal mechanism must be provided through simple means, free of charge to the user.
+Processing should be limited to those employees in charge of electronic communications services accessible to the public.